juliensees/comp-tia-/31_network_security_techniques.md

                   NEW SUSPICIOUS BEHAVIOR FROM UNKNOWN THREATS
                       - BEHAVIOR BASED, NOT SIGNATURE BASED
                   - it records everything happening on a device and investigates and responds
                           - CAN ISOLATE COMPROMISED ENDPOINTS

         - Geofencing - determines the physical location of a user and then only grants the user access to
                   resources when they're in an authorized area
+                      - ALERTS WHEN A DEVICE LEAVES A DEFINED AREA
                       * used to block access when an employee is traveling in an untrusted area of the world

+- SASE (Secure Access Service Edge) -
+          - combines network and security functions into one unified cloud delivered service
+                  * BUNDLES TOGETHER VPN, FIREWALL, CASB, SECURE WEB GATEWAY, ETC INTO ONE "PRODUCT"

+    - ZTNA (Zero Trust Network Access)  - no user or device should be granted access to resources based on                           their location on the network
+          - replaces network-focused approach to access control with strong user authentication and                                   authorization tech
+          * traditional VPN authenticates user and gives broad access to entire corporate network
+              - ZTNA connects user directly to specific apps only that they're authorized for